kairichard/lace/README.md

 changes.

 ## TODO
-  * info should show local modifications
   * add mothership communication which notifies you about changes in the different environments
   * description in lace ls
   * provide name in package it's self
   * Update without having to deactivate